Psalms For Life

 David presents the challenge the Israelites faced when attacked by a fighting force so superior that he and his men had no chance, humanly speaking.
 He likens their enemies to a raging flood and a hateful monster, both images evoking pagan creation myths which depict the chaotic primal waters as a sea monster.
 Those images evoke the definitive biblical events of YHWH’s subduing the primeval waters with a word and his later making a path through the sea to free the Israelites from monstrous Egypt.

 David’s enemies would doubtless have assessed their fight with Israel as being of no contest at all.
 But leaving YHWH out of the equation, they grossly miscalculated since they were unwittingly picking a fight with the God in control of all the forces of nature.
-Once their equation had been corrected, the fight proved far more a foregone conclusion than they could ever have imagined.
-But in the opposite direction.
+Hence, the fight proved far more a foregone conclusion than they could ever have imagined—and in the opposite direction.

 David uses the word “humankind” to suggest that the Israelites were up against the rest of humanity or maybe even that, if all humankind joined forces against them, their enemies would still be no match for little-Israel-plus-God.
-At first glance, it appears that God is eternally committed to one ethnic group, and against all who oppose them.
+At first glance, it appears that God is eternally committed to one ethnic group and against all who oppose them.
 But in fact, ethnicity has nothing to do with it.
 God’s commitment to Israel is purely because of Israel’s place in his plan to redeem the human race.
 Israel’s enemies are in this case hellbent on shutting God out.
 But they’re no match for him.
-With YHWH resolutely on his people’s side, he simply breaks the trap and sets the helpless bird free.
-So to him belong all praise and thanks!
+With YHWH resolutely on his people’s side, he simply breaks the trap and sets the helpless bird free, which leads David to give him all praise and thanks.

 Prayer: